-Aquastat has completed this Risk Assessment based on a defined programme of work and terms and conditions agreed with the client.
+Aquastat has completed this Statement of Risk based on a defined programme of work and terms and conditions agreed with Sovereign Housing.
 Aquastat accepts no responsibility to any parties whatsoever, following the issue of the Statement of Risk, for any matters arising outside the agreed scope of the work.